 - The information centres consulted

 - Evidence that the animal studies have not been performed previously, or that repetition is justified

 - Consultation of relevant guidelines for specific parts of the study

 - The justification for the choice of species and (where applicable) the strain

 - Evaluation of the biology, behaviour and welfare needs of the species to be used

-- The likelihood of reproducibility of the studies in another location.
+- The likelihood of replicability of the studies in another location.
 This is particularly important in experiments on aquatic organisms, where local variations in water chemistry may be crucial

 - The likelihood, if relevant, of translatability to other species